rosell-dk/htaccess-capability-tester/README.md

 ## Running your own custom tests

 The API provides the *customTest()* method for running custom tests easily, by just providing a definition.
-It isn't capable of handling complex interpretation, but it takes care of simple cases like *canRewrite()* in a breeze (for complex interpretation, you will need to extend `HtaccessCapabilityTester\Testers\AbstractTester`).
+It isn't capable of handling complex interpretation, but it takes care of simple cases like *doesRewritingWork()* in a breeze (for complex interpretation, you will need to extend `HtaccessCapabilityTester\Testers\AbstractTester`).

-As an example, here is how the mapping used in *canRewrite()* is defined:
+As an example, here is how the mapping used in *doesRewritingWork()* is defined:

 ```php
 $mapping = [